-- Consistently receives clinical evaluations from the residents and faculty which are below average [below or mostly meets expectations] in a particular area (ie H&P, documentation). - The student fails to hand in their completed assignments without being granted an extension for the assignments. - Receives a final RIME score of reporter without evidence of advancement to interpreter. - Student has a focal area of unprofessionalism or has unexcused absences that need to be made up.
+Consistently receives clinical evaluations from the residents and faculty which are below average [below or mostly meets expectations] in a particular area (ie H&P, documentation).

+- The student fails to complete their oral presentation on the selected date without being granted - an extension for the assignments.
+Receives a final RIME score of reporters without evidence of advancement to interpreter. - Student has a focal area of unprofessionalism